jrxpress/simple-photo-gallery/readme.txt

 None

 == Changelog ==

+= 1.7.3 =
+- Added Serbo-Croatian language translation to the plguin.
+The translation was submitted by Borisa Djuraskovic (http://www.webhostinghub.com/).
+- Added a new feature in the advanced settings tab to allow user roles such ad "Editor", "Author" or "Contributor" to be able to view the admin dashboard of this plugin.

 = 1.7.2 =
 - Added dutch language translation to the plguin.
 The translation was submitted by Art Nagy.